Draggie306/CheatSheets/A level/source/Computer Science.md

 ---
 > **Question:** In Dijkstra’s algorithm, what would the value in the priority queue be if the distance from previous traversal `A->C` to a node was calculated `B`, but this node now is no longer connected through an edge to the current node `C`?
 (In this case, `C:D` = 2, `C:E` = 5).
 What would the value of this node `B` be, when its distance was only calculated to the previous node (`A:B` = 10)?

-**Answer:** The priority queue would store the value from the initial neigbouring calculation which would be 10.
+**Answer:** The priority queue would store the value from the initial neighbouring calculation which would be 10.
 If the value of this prior shortest node is the lowest, the algorithm would use the next largest element in the queue.
-If there is no connected nodes, the algorithm would backtrack.
+If there are no connected nodes, the algorithm would backtrack.

 ## The A* Algorithm
 This is not the same as the grade you're going to be getting if you don't understand this.